3 Ways for Movie Buffs to Snag Free Tickets to Advance Movie Screenings

 Why are the studios giving these tickets away for free?
 They know that people who enjoy the film will provide free word-of-mouth advertising by talking to their friends and posting on social media.

 Public screenings listed on Gofobo are open to everyone until tickets run out.
 To attend a private screening, you’ll need a private RSVP code.

 PR firms offer free tickets, prizes and invitations to special events to generate excitement for upcoming movie releases.

-Allied Integrated Marketing is the largest of these PR firms.
-Find the company on Twitter @AlliedIM.
-Be sure to follow its social media for all the major cities and regions near you.
-Allied will keep you updated on the latest Hollywood news, trailers, DVD prize packs and Gofobo RSVP codes.
+Allied Global Marketing is the largest of these PR firms.
+Find the company on Twitter @AlliedGlobalMkg.
+Allied will keep you updated on the latest Hollywood news, trailers and more.
 If you’re going to be hanging out on social media anyway, you may as well earn free stuff, right?